renatokirin/dishes_of_the_world/README.md

 Meal filtering system that provides an API for generating sample data, retrieving meals, categories, ingredients, and tags, filtering meals, and soft deleting a meal.
 It is built using PHP and the Laravel framework.

+## Running the project
+* `composer install`
+* rename .env.example to .env
+* configure database in .env
+* `php artisan migrate`

+  For development, SQLite was used.
+To use SQLite in this project, change DB_CONNECTION=sqlite and remove the following lines: DB_DATABASE, DB_USERNAME, DB_PASSWORD.
+  Create database.sqlite file in the /database folder

 ### GET /meals/generate
 Generates sample data for meals, categories, ingredients, and tags.